willfurnass/sheffield_hpc/hpc/scheduler/drmaa.rst

 Futher information
 ^^^^^^^^^^^^^^^^^^

 See the `documentation <http://drmaa-python.readthedocs.io/en/latest/>`__ for the DRMAA Python bindings; you may find the enclosed `reference information <http://drmaa-python.readthedocs.io/en/latest/drmaa.html>`_ useful.
+Note that not all features of these bindings are described in this documentation!

 Java bindings
 -------------